gdeol4/gdeol4/README.md

   * Train OpenCV3 model on weed identification dataset
 * Building a hexapod robot to use with a trained weed detection model to identify and harm weeds to improve crop yield and health.
   * Assemble raspberry pi 4 based hexapod

+**3. UofT ML term project:**
+* Using industrial data from a Canadian broadcast and advertising company to predicting live TV audience size.
+  * feature engineering, using regressors for model explainability, seaborn visualizations.
 ## Projects:

 #### Web apps